-I can spend the early morning hours doing fun things with my friends and teachers, while my little brother and sister are on their way to the countryside kindergarten in the colourful shuttle bus of Saulės Gojus.
-This makes it easier for my mum and dad to plan their mornings.
+I can spend the early morning hours doing fun things with my friends and teachers, while my little brother and sister are playing outside with other children at the kindergarten in Grigaičiai before they are called to the breakfast table.

 Before the classes start, I have a healthy breakfast that gives me energy for the whole morning.

 During our morning gatherings, I feel being part of a community that enjoys living and learning together.